-the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Falsgrave Dental Surgery is the principal dentist.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Alpha Dental Studio Dales is the operations manager for the group.

-On the day of inspection, we collected 17 CQC comment cards filled in by patients.
-All comments were very positive about the care and treatment provided at the practice.
+On the day of inspection, we collected 15 CQC comment cards filled in by patients.
+All comments received were very positive about the care and treatment provided at the practice.

-During the inspection we spoke with two dentists, three dental nurses and the practice manager.
+During the inspection we spoke with two dentists, two dental nurses, a receptionist, the practice and the registered manager.
 We looked at practice policies and procedures and other records about how the service is managed.